 I have no idea what to expect when I sign up for my first sound healing class.
 I’m someone who is ‘wellness curious’ in the sense that I’m open and willing to dabble in wellness culture, but I’m not completely sold on all of its promises; my yoga practice extends to 15-minute YouTube videos and I prioritise my comfort too much to try cold showering.

-Walking into The Light Practice on a dreary Melbourne winter night feels instantly calming.
-I’m greeted by a lo-fi acoustic cover of La Roux’s Bulletproof, a mug of licorice peppermint tea and one of those blue galaxy projectors all over TikTok.
+Walking into The Light Practice feels instantly calming.
+I’m greeted by a lo-fi acoustic cover of La Roux’s Bulletproof, a mug of liquorice peppermint tea and one of those blue galaxy projectors all over TikTok.

 The two women who founded and run the studio are sound alchemist Prue Barnes and somatic healer Elisa Silbert (titles I hadn’t heard of until then).
 Sitting down with the duo in their plant-filled lounge area before the class, it’s instantly clear how much love and belief the two have in their work.

 These are ancient practices that have been reimagined for a contemporary audience.
-It’s something that’s asserted on the studio’s site — “The principles of sound, vibration and energy flow as healing modalities have been taught in both the East and West.
-Western science has now proven what ancient traditions have known for centuries: sound has the power to heal,” it claims.
+It’s something that’s acknowledged on the studio’s site — “The principles of sound, vibration and energy flow as healing modalities have been taught in both the East and West.
+Western science has now proven what ancient traditions have known for centuries: sound has the power to heal,” it reads.